Jean-Louis Le Loutre: Historical context

 1700 map by De L'Isle of North America.
-In this French map, Accadie extends into modern-day New Brunswick.
+In this French map, Acadie extends into modern-day New Brunswick.

 Nova Scotia had been under the rule of the British since the Treaty of Utrecht in 1713.
 The British were settled mostly in the capital Annapolis Royal, while Acadians and the native Mi'kmaq occupied the rest of the region. Île-Royale (present-day Cape Breton Island) remained under French control, as it had been granted to the French under the Treaty of Utrecht, and the mainland portion of Acadia (present-day Nova Scotia and New Brunswick) was British and contested by the French.

 In 1738, the French had no formal military presence at mainland Nova Scotia because they had been evicted in 1713.
 The Acadians had refused to sign a loyalty oath to the British Crown since the defeat in Port-Royal in 1710, but the settlers were unable to assist French efforts to recapture Nova Scotia without French military support.